gmm97/Personal-Site/src/pages/ProjectDescriptionPages/Project_Pages/personal-site.md

 ### React Markdown

-I chose to use React Markdown to write all these simple project pages since it allows you to format your text, lists, images and lists in a simple manner.
+I chose to use React Markdown to write all these simple project pages since it allows you to format your text, images and lists in a simple manner.
 In fact, writing all these pages in markdown allowed me to do away with all the <p> and <a> tags and formatting issues I would have faced otherwise.
 It also comes with a lot of cool plugins such as React SyntaxHighlighter, which allows you to perform syntax highlighting of code snippets you wish to include.
 Furthermore, it's also really easy to use and very plug-and-play.
 To get all these project pages working, I used React lazy loading to dynamically import the markdown component and show it to you.
-Try refreshing this page and you'll see a slight pause before the markdown is rendered (which I aim to get around to fixing by adding a fallback component, by the way).
+Try refreshing this page (don't press the back button) and you'll see a slight pause before the markdown is rendered (I added a blue spinner to make it look more presentable).
 Anyways, here's the code I used to show the markdown component on the screen:

 ```jsx
 // Other imports
 ...
 import ReactMarkdown from "react-markdown";